-Backup and restore your custom settings of several applications, with CloneApp
+Backup – Restore custom settings of apps, with CloneApp

 What if you want to save and transfer or just keep for safety the options of Microsoft Word or other Office applications, the options of Photoshop, Audacity, Video Converter, eMule, Image Viewer, Foobar, and so many applications you may use having devoted a lot of time to configure them?